ncatlab/nlab-content/pages/1151.md

 Apart from there being cocycles and coboundaries, in order to speak of _cohomology_ we tend to require these to do something: namely to classify something.

-Cocycles on some object $X do come with a notion of clasification of certain structures over $X$ in $(\infty)$-topos, as described in detail at [[principal ∞-bundle]].
+Cocycles on some object $X$ do come with a notion of clasification of certain structures over $X$ in $(\infty)$-topos, as described in detail at [[principal ∞-bundle]].
 As discussed in the proof there, for that classification to work, however, one needs

 * [[pullback]]s,